Reuse Environmental Assessment 2009 (PDF)

 Phase III - 1,500 linear feet of 8-inch transmission main and tie-into an existing force main to Stony Point High School.

 The City has acquired Federal Funds to help complete the Phase I project.
 Currently Phase II is under construction.

-The goal is to provide reclaimed water througout the City, in areas economically practical, and make the most of this often overlooked resource.
+The goal is to provide reclaimed water throughout the City, in areas economically practical, and make the most of this often overlooked resource.

 Reuse in the Beginning